80s Weekender

 Day Clubbers Party

-Step off the platform and straight onto the dance floor as the 1980s Weekender gets underway with our Day Clubbers Party!
+Step off the platform and straight onto the dance floor at oxenhope as the 1980s Weekender gets underway with our Day Clubbers Party!

 Get ready for a neon-soaked afternoon of singalong classics and proper retro party vibes, featuring one of the UK’s top 80s tribute acts — That 80’s Thing.